Frequently Asked Questions

 - Postdoctoral Fellows are expected to reside in the Los Angeles area during the academic year and participate in the scholarly activities of the Society, host department, and university.

 - If a host department or program is not listed, that department or program is not considering applications for the current cycle.
-Participating departments and programs change year to year.
+Participating departments and programs change from year to year.
 The list of participating departments and programs for the 2024-26 cycle will be announced in Fall 2023 and listed here.

 - The salary for Postdoctoral Fellows is $65,000 per year plus fringe benefits, with an additional research and travel account of $6,000 per year.